swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 The `default` keyword can be followed by an attribute or a declaration modifier.
 This proposal only supports `default @MainActor`, `default nonisolated`, `default @available` and `default @diagnose`; any other attribute, modifier, or expression written after `default` is an error.

-`default` applies the attribute or modifier to each top-level declaration.
-Propagation to nested declarations, extension members, or lexical bodies follows each attribute or modifier's own rules, not `default`'s.
+The semantics of `default` are specified per attribute or modifier in the subsections below.
+In general, the intention is that `default` behaves like writing the attribute or modifier on each appropriate top level declaration, although exact propagation and inference rules are specific to each case.

 Writing a `default` declaration is only valid at the top-level scope; it is an error to write `default` in any other scope: